Gerhardt 1964 Indy history

 If you can add anything to these histories, please contact Allen Brown (email@example.com).

 The 1964 Gerhardt was entered at the 1964 Indy 500 for Jerry Grant with Bardahl backing but did not qualify.
-It appeared three more times in 1964 after the 500 entered by Nick Fulbright and Harry Lane but only started once, at Phoenix in November with Chuck Rodee driving.
+In disgust, Gerhardt put the car up for sale, and sold it immediately to Nick Fulbright (Niles, Michigan).
+Entered by Fulbright and Harry Lane entered it for Bob Christie at Milwaukee, but he could not qualify, and then he crashed it heavily in practice at Milwaukee in August.
+Once it was rebuilt, Chuck Rodee drove it at Phoenix in November.
 Fulbright entered it at Indy in 1965 as the #47 WIFE Radio Good Guy Spl and Bill Cheesbourg qualified it in 33rd position, much to the team's delight.
-It continued at a few more races later in 1965 and newspaper reports suggest the car was present in 1966.
-In March 1967 it was reported that Fulbright still had the car but had bought a 1966 car from Bob Wilke as he did not believe the 1964 car's Offy engine would be able to qualify.
-Unknown after March 1967.
+Cheesbourg continued with it at a few more races in 1965, but after qualifying last at IRP in July, it was reported that the car was sold.
+Subsequent history unknown.

 Driven by: Jerry Grant, Bob Christie, Chuck Rodee and Bill Cheesbourg.
 First race: Phoenix International Raceway (R13), 22 Nov 1964.
 Total of 4 recorded races.